-You?ll spend part of your week at college and also go out on work experience.
-And don?t worry about getting to and from college/employer ? all your transport will be organised and paid for too.
+You’ll spend part of your week at college and also go out on work experience.
+And don’t worry about getting to and from college/employer – all your transport will be organised and paid for.

 The programme provides an advantage to those undertaking it by either demonstrating to employers that they have the skill set they require or by supporting opportunities to progress further at college or university.

-You will attend a work placement in an early years setting for 1 day per week in addition to this.
-This may also be split over two half days if necessary.
+You will attend a work placement in an early years setting for a a minimum of one half day and up to one full day depending on individual needs and context.
+If the placement spans one whole day this may be split over two days.

 - Five relevant National 5s or equivalent, including English, OR a relevant course at SCQF Level 5 or equivalent, such as SFW Early Education and childcare award

 - To have demonstrated achievement at SCQF Level 6 (Higher level).